What to Expect

 - If the PT recommends that you return to Seattle Children’s for treatment, we will help you set up more appointments.

-- If the PT recommends treatment with a therapist in the community, we can help you set this up.
+- If the PT recommends treatment with a therapist in the community, we can provide you with a resource list of community clinics in your area.

 - The PT might send a report to the doctor who referred you or call them to talk about your child’s care.